patrickboehnke/patrickboehnke.github.io/_posts/2021-06-24-CardinalityMyth.md

 # What is **Cardinality**
 **Cardinality** is a measure of the number of distinct elements in a group.
 In a monitoring/telemetry context consider the server type (e.g., web or database) versus a unique identifier.
 The former is low **cardinality** while the latter is high **cardinality**.

+# Why you should care about **cardinality**
+'THE SYSTEM IS DOWN!'...
+F*ck, where are my glasses...
+Why did I turn my computer off?...
+Theres blocking in the database...
+Which database?
+Which server?
+All my metrics tell me is blocking... somewhere

+That's what happens when your metrics have labels with only low **cardinality**.
+You can't relate a specific metric to a specific place or application/service.